Midnight Lace-1960

 Did she fall into a bus or was she pushed?
 Why did she hire someone to call her?
 Is the menacing voice disguised?
 The questions become more frequent as the film progresses which is what good thrillers should do.

-I was able to figure out only half of the big reveal, but the other half caught me off guard so that the finale was climactic and satisfying.
+I figured out only half of the big reveal, but the other half caught me off guard and the finale was climactic and satisfying.

 The film belongs to Day, but the additions of Harrison and the legendary Myrna Loy add class and flavor to a film that could have been dismissed as only cliched in lesser hands.